Rod Gardner: Carolina Panthers

-After four seasons in Washington, he was traded to the Carolina Panthers during the 2005 offseason for a sixth-round pick in the 2006 NFL Draft.
+After four seasons in Washington, he was traded to the Carolina Panthers during the 2005 offseason for a sixth-round pick in the 2006 NFL draft.
 He spent most of the season fourth on the Panthers' depth chart, behind Steve Smith, Keary Colbert, and Ricky Proehl.

 Green Bay Packers

 Gardner was waived by the Panthers on December 16, 2005, and he was then signed by the Green Bay Packers on December 19, 2005.
 He re-signed with Green Bay on March 21, 2006.
 On September 2, 2006, Gardner was waived by the Packers.

 Kansas City Chiefs

-In September 2006 he signed a three-year contract with the Kansas City Chiefs.
+In September 2006, he signed a three-year contract with the Kansas City Chiefs.
 In 2006 with the Chiefs, he only had 2 receptions for 17 yards.
 He was released before the 2007 season.

 NFL statistics

+Personal life

+Gardner competed on the thirty-sixth season of the American reality competition show The Amazing Race with his wife Leticia, finishing in third place.